gsi-ee/go4/README.txt

   There are several ways to install ROOT framework on the machine:
      1) Keep compiled ROOT executables and libraries where they are and correctly setup ROOTSYS, LD_LIBRARY_PATH and PATH variables.
-        Typically one creates "rootlogin" script for that.
+        Typically one uses thisroot.sh script from $ROOTSYS/bin directory like:
+           . your_root_directory/bin/thisroot.sh
      2) Install ROOT binaries, includes and libraries in some default locations like /usr/local/bin, /usr/local/lib, /usr/local/include.
         For that "./configure --prefix=/usr/local" should be called.